galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 >     > * Press **Start**
 >     {: .tip}
 >
-> 4. Rename the datasets “sentinel_2_data.zip" for example and preview your dataset
+> 4. You can rename the dataset, “sentinel_2_data.zip" for example, and to keep informations about the original name "S2A_MSIL2A.....zip", you can copy/paste it on the "Info" box.
 >
 >
 {: .hands_on}